-The purpose of this handbook is to help students and their families become familiar with the school and the expectations of faculty and staff.
+The purpose of this handbook is to help students and their families become familiar with the school, its procedures, and the expectations of faculty and staff.
 It will answer many questions or concerns that students and parents may have during the school year.
 Please read the handbook carefully and discuss it at home.
 If you have questions or concerns, please call the school.

-We are excited about the start of a new year and look forward to working with each and every one of you.
+All of us at Brandon Elementary School are excited about the start of a new year and look forward to working with each and every one of you during the school year.